SanWach/Tokentracker/readme.md

  *Add your API Key*:

- - Open the script file (crypto_tracker.sh) in a text editor.
+ - Open the script file (tokentracker.sh) in a text editor.
  - Replace "API" in API_KEY="API" with your actual API key.

 ## Usage